mriiith2020/Assignment-2/README.md

 LiDAR systems send out pulses of light just outside the visible spectrum and register how long it takes each pulse to return.
 The direction and distance of whatever the pulse hits are recorded as a point of data.
 Different LiDAR units have different methods, but generally they sweep in a circle like a RADAR dish, while simultaneously moving the laser up and down.

-Once the individual readings are processed and organised, the LiDAR data becomes point cloud data.
-The initial point clouds are large collections of 3D elevation points, which include x, y, and z, along with additional attributes such as GPS time stamps if available.

-The specific surface features that the laser encounters can be classified further after the initial LiDAR point cloud is processed.
-Elevations for the ground, buildings, forest canopy, motorway overpasses, and anything else that the laser beam encounters during the survey constitutes point cloud data.

 ![README/Lidar_1.png](README/Lidar_1.png)

 ## Task 1 - Point Cloud Registration